Animal rights movement: Countermovement

 Opposition to the animal rights movement comes primarily from corporate and state actors.
 Mass media, agribusiness, and biomedicine industries often portray activists in a negative light, characterizing the movement as misanthropic, sensationalist, and dangerous to scientific endeavors and human well-being because of activists' high levels of expressed empathy for nonhuman animals.
 Mass media also frequently portray nonhuman animals as objects.
 Major pharmaceutical companies have taken legal measures to disallow protestors from targeting their companies.

-The abolitionist faction of the animal rights movement often faces counterframing by dominant reformist organizations of the movement that frame radical advocacy as idealistic and schismatic.
-These reform-oriented nonhuman rights organizations direct resources to countering abolitionist claims and blocking abolitionists' access to discursive spheres.
+The abolitionist faction of the animal rights movement often faces counterframing by dominant reformist organizations of the movement that frame abolitionist activism as idealistic and schismatic.
+These reform-oriented nonhuman rights organizations often exclude abolitionist arguments in decision-making and advocacy activities.
 Another example of counterframing from opposition movement actors is found in Switzerland's 1998 referendum cycle, in which antivivisectionists' claims that animal research should be abolished were contested with claims that mobilized the public more.
 Antivivisection claims, which framed animal research as facilitating the genetic engineering of foods in hopes of seizing on public fear of genetic engineering, were countered by scientists and animal researchers, who framed vivisection as medically necessary to ensure human well-being.